for wave and selective soldering processes

 Our fluxes are available in standard containers as 2.5-liter, 10-liter and 25-liter canisters as well as 200-liter barrels or in special sizes – we are happy to help you find the right product.

 Lead-free solder pastes

 The halogen-free activated No-Clean flux EF350 Bio guarantees an excellent wetting ability on different surfaces (for example OSP, Ni/Au, HAL, chem.
 Sn and chem.
 Ag) with both lead-free and lead-containing solder alloys.

 The EF350 Bio is universally applicable – it can be used in wave soldering as well as selective soldering.
 The EF350 Bio is well suited for use in spray fluxers.

-The use of bio-ethanol reduces the carbon fooprint by at least 70 percent compared to conventional alcohol-based fluxes.
+The use of bio-ethanol reduces the carbon fooprint compared to conventional alcohol-based fluxes.
 Important for our customers: Extensive tests have proven that a 1:1 exchange of the flux is possible without changing the process parameters.

 Water based fluxes

 Stannol's environmentally friendly, water-based fluxes can reduce the carbon footprint by 90 percent.
 WF300S is a halogen-free, low-solids flux developed primarily for consumer electronics manufactured in regular or nitrogen atmospheres.
 WF300S has been specifically optimised to reduce solder beads between adjacent connections.
 The innovative flux also works extremely effective on poorly solderable surfaces, such as oxidised copper.